SolaceLabs/solace-pretty-dump/README.md

 Note that this is not the full detail of information sent by the Collector to the observability backend... the Collector does further enriching of the data.

-### OpenTelemetry

-You can also see the output of the Collector.
-If you modify your OTel configuration file to send HTTP instead of gRPC, and point the Collector at a Solace broker's
-REST/HTTP API port, you can subscribe to the topics (with your VPN in either in REST Messaging mode or REST Gateway mode).